Meet Lauren

 When treating adults, I use a blend of talk therapy (for addressing issues, such as depression, anxiety, grief, low self-esteem, etc.) and problem-solving/skill development strategies.
 Throughout sessions, I encourage clients to identify what is and isn’t working for them so that we can customize a treatment plan that evolves with each person’s needs.

 For children and adolescents, I provide family-based treatment.
-That is, I offer kids 45-minute therapy sessions in addition to 20-minute coaching sessions for parents.
-Because a child’s well-being depends on the understanding of caregivers, parent training can be highly effective for managing the symptoms of ADHD in children with more peace at home.
+That is, I offer kids 45-minute therapy sessions in addition to 20-minute meetings with parents.
+Because a child’s well-being depends on the understanding of caregivers, parent training is highly effective for managing the symptoms of ADHD in children.

 I believe that I am passionate, honest, and playful.
 I’m a strong and loyal advocate who acknowledges the importance of using evidence-based treatment methods to create sustainable change.
 And I am passionate about providing the best care possible for my clients.

 I’m also deeply curious about people and consider myself a lifelong learner.
-So I strive to satisfy my innate, intellectual curiosity by staying up-to-date on the latest treatment methods for ADHD.
+I strive to satisfy my innate, intellectual curiosity by staying up-to-date on the latest treatment methods for ADHD (as well as a host of other random things including growing micro-greens, website design, and intuitive painting just to name a few).

 Moreover, I stay busy in my community and strive to better myself as a therapist by participating in local therapist organizations, attending conferences, and continuing education monthly.
 I also engage in weekly clinical consultations with other experienced clinicians.
 This provides me with a therapist support network that allows me to adjust my approach and stay current of the most effective ways of treating ADHD.

-When I am not pursuing higher learning or helping individuals heal, I love spending time with my two cats or doing things outdoors.
-Whether camping, paddleboarding, hiking, or traveling, I love engaging in activities that broaden my awareness of the world and my understanding of the human condition.
+When I am not pursuing higher learning or helping individuals grow, I love spending time with my two cats, my family, or being outdoors.
+Whether camping, paddle-boarding, hiking, or traveling, I love engaging in activities that broaden my awareness of the world and my understanding of the human condition.